Camouflage 412 by Andy Warhol out of the frame

 Hidden

-Camouflage 412 by Andy Warhol is from his Camouflage portfolio of eight prints.
+Camouflage 412 by Andy Warhol is from his Camouflage Complete Portfolio of eight prints.
 They feature variations of the camouflage pattern mixed with Warhol’s signature use of bright colors.
 The Camouflage prints began rising in popularity as it held more significance with America’s continuing military involvement in the Middle East.
 He would vary the camouflage patterns and colors to give each print a unique and individual feel.
 This specific edition displays bright fluorescent pinks and hints of orange.
 Warhol’s use of color greatly opposed the traditional use of camouflage, which is typically used to help disguise and blend in with the environment.
 This particular print is one of the most colorful in the series, completely changing the meaning of camouflage in the traditional sense.

 Camouflage 412 by Andy Warhol as Part of His Larger Body of Work